Carol Eberhard Kessler

 What’s the best career advice you’ve ever received?

 The best career advice I ever received was from my dad: don't stay in the job too long.
-My dad was an ambitious, very motivated man who was an architect, and he made it sort of his personal rule that he stayed in a job for five years and then found something else.
-He didn't really go far from his field, but he did a lot with it, and he was very entrepreneurial.
+My dad was an ambitious, very motivated man who was an architect, and he made it his personal rule that he stayed in a job for five years and then found something else.
+He moved from Architecture to environmental design to international and national building standards.
+He was a professor, a dean, an architect, a scientist and an entrepreneur.
 He was an amazing role model for me.
 While I don't think I had quite his entrepreneurial spirit, his advice about moving on after five years helped me stay fresh and open to new opportunities throughout my career.

 Q